 - Practice using a framework for systematically accumulating information

 - Understand how that information may affect the structure of the transaction and the content of the agreement that memorializes it

 KU Law faculty and experienced transactional attorneys teach the course.

 During the Deals course, students walk through the life of a deal, working on drafting, negotiation and client interview skills based on a simulated fact pattern and deal documents.
 Polsinelli attorneys join KU Law faculty to share their insights, model best practices and train students on the nuts and bolts of deal practice.

-Deals is offered as a simulation and professional writing course is an optional lab component for students who are concurrently enrolled in Mergers and Acquisitions or who have previously completed it.
+Deals is offered as a simulation and professional writing course.
+It is an optional lab component for students who are concurrently enrolled in Mergers and Acquisitions or who have previously completed it.

-This intensive skills course is designed to teach the principles of contemporary commercial drafting.
+Contract Drafting is an intensive skills course designed to teach the principles of contemporary commercial drafting.
 Students learn how to:

 - Translate a business deal into contract concepts